Where have recent electronic engineering technology graduates been employed?

 Can I transfer an associate's degree in engineering technology to a bachelor of science degree?

 Graduates of this program can either continue their studies in the College’s bachelor of science degree program or transfer to engineering programs at other four-year programs at a variety of colleges.
-We have articulation agreements with New York Institute of Technology and Manhattan College.
 For more information, please see the department chairman.

 « Back to all FAQs